fbpx

 By A No Longer Bound Resident

-The fallout from the hectic holiday season is starting to settle — and thus begins the busiest time of year in recovery.
-As we welcome the many new faces onto No Longer Bound’s campus, it takes me back to the beginning of my recovery journey last summer, forcing me to reflect on the challenges I faced.
+As we welcome the many new faces onto No Longer Bound’s campus, it takes me back to the beginning of my recovery journey last summer.
+And it forces me to reflect on the challenges I faced.

 After arriving at No Longer Bound (once the brain fog started to clear and I was able to establish a routine) the first concept that stuck with me was the concept of “surrender.”
 It made logical sense to let go of my old ways of thinking, implementing that paradigm shift was a challenge.